TomaIjatomi/talks-and-workshops/talks/2026-gdg-dublin-agentic-security/README.md

 **OWASP classification:** ASI01 — Agent Goal and Instruction Manipulation

 ### Attack 2 — Tool Poisoning via MCP
 A customer support agent uses a tool to look up order history.
-The tool's docstring contains a hidden directive — written to look like compliance documentation — instructing the agent to read environment variables and pass them as a parameter.
+The tool's description contains a hidden directive instructing the agent to read environment variables and pass them as a parameter.
 The agent exfiltrates credentials while successfully completing the user's request.
-The user sees their order history.
-The attacker gets the credentials.
-Neither notices.
+The user sees their order history while the attacker gets the credentials.

 **Entry point:** Tool description metadata
 **OWASP classification:** ASI02 — Unintended Action Execution via Tool Misuse